 Post Graduation Work Permit

+Canada's Post-Graduation Work Permit (PGWP) program is designed to attract international students and support their transition to permanent residency.
+The PGWP allows eligible graduates to work for any Canadian employer without requiring a job offer.
+Its duration can extend up to three years, depending on the length of the graduate's Canadian educational program.
 One of the key advantages of the PGWP is that it provides international graduates with the opportunity to gain professional work experience in Canada.
 This experience is often essential for those who plan to apply for Canadian permanent residency, as many of Canada's 100+ immigration pathways favor candidates who have studied or worked in the country.
 Typically, PGWP holders need to accumulate at least one year of skilled work experience under National Occupational Classification (NOC) codes 0, A, or B to qualify for most Canadian permanent residence programs.

 Can I Study Abroad and Still Qualify for a PGWP?